peterramsing/lost/README.md

 [Lightweight](https://github.com/corysimmons/lost/wiki/Comparison-Explanation#lightweight) | :+1:
 [Old browser fallback](https://github.com/corysimmons/lost/wiki/Comparison-Explanation#old-browser-fallback) | :+1:

+<sup>If you notice anything in this table is incorrect or unfair, please don't hesitate to [open an issue](https://github.com/corysimmons/lost/issues/new).</sup>

 ## Getting Started

+Feel free to follow along by forking a CodePen demo in either [SCSS](http://codepen.io/corysimmons/pen/emQQPV?editors=110) or [Stylus](http://codepen.io/corysimmons/pen/XJyyBE?editors=110).

 You can either use the `row()` mixin or the helper class.
 Then just specify with a fraction how large you'd like each element to be.